sarawillhelm4262-a11y/RoxyAutomotive/README.md

 1. Generated random messy data with the help of python, stored in .csv files.
 2. Used Power Query to import, clean, and transform the data, using standard ETL practices.
 3. Used Power BI Desktop to model the data using a star schema and generate the dual page report.

+## Data Volume & Sampling Disclosures
+To get a realistic data set for this market, I asked AI to generate the Python to randomly generate data for my tables.
+I specifically asked for messy data to showcase my cleaning skills.
+Because the dataset is small (1000 rows in the fact table), the dispersement of dates did not reach all months, creating zero drops and broken trends.
+Date slicers and values were intentionally left out of the reports.
+They focus instead on categorical value rankings and proportional risk concentrations.

 ## Skills
 Power BI: DAX, functions, ETL, tooltips, calculated columns, data visualization, data modeling